(I01.8) Other acute rheumatic heart disease

 How does a doctor diagnose

-• Perform a blood test to check for levels of alpha-adrenoreceptor agonists in the blood.
+• Perform a physical examination to check for signs of inflammation and swelling in the joints.

-• Perform an electrocardiogram (ECG) to check for any changes in the heart rhythm caused by the poisoning.
+• Order an electrocardiogram to check for any changes in the electrical activity of the heart.

 Treatment and Medical Assistance

-Main goal of the treatment: To reduce the effects of poisoning caused by alpha-adrenoreceptor agonists.
+Main goal of the treatment: To reduce symptoms and prevent further damage to the heart.

 Icon